StudioKeys/vendor_PixelLauncherExtended/README.md

 After trying above solution if it still doesn't work or if you are facing random crashes in launcher then download [At A Glance Enhancer add-on](#at-a-glance-enhancer).
 It contains Android System Intelligence (which may fix all these issues).

 ### Material You isn't working properly, it's not changing color according to wallpaper
 Your ROM may have its own implementation of Material You and that may be interfering with Pixel Launcher Extended.
+Although we have implemented fix for this within launcher, It is possible that you may still face this issue.

 To fix this issue, please follow these steps:
 - [Download Termux](https://f-droid.org/en/packages/com.termux/)